RENEE MONTAGNE, HOST:

 IGOR VOSCOVONYANKO: It is not enough.
 They are not enough because Putin's will is only occupation.

-GREENE: But first, there's someone familiar with both men.
-Author Angela Stent, she's advised to administrations on Russia and attended policy dinners with President Putin.
+GREENE: But first, to someone familiar with both men - author Angela Stent.
+She's advised two administrations on Russia, and attended policy dinners with President Putin.
 I asked her what they think of one another.

 GREENE: Let me follow up on the Russian-Georgian war.
 In 2008, ties were frayed very badly between the United States and Russia.
 Obama comes in, talks about a reset.
 Was the reset ever realistic?

-GREENE: Well, if there are general interests that Vladimir Putin is pursuing, why would you have the German chancellor quoted as saying that he seems not to be operating in reality?
+GREENE: Well, if there are genuine interests that Vladimir Putin is pursuing, why would you have the German chancellor quoted as saying that he seems not to be operating in reality?

-GREENE: You think he generally believes things like that - this is not something he's saying, you know, for political reasons?
+GREENE: You think he genuinely believes things like that; this is not something he's saying, you know, for political reasons?

 GREENE: We began this conversation with you saying that Barack Obama says that Vladimir Putin is someone he can make deals with.
 Is there anything that he can do to work out some sort of diplomatic resolution with Putin?